durantdurant95/user-list/README.md

 # User Management System

 A simple React application for managing user records with a clean, responsive UI built with Tailwind CSS.
+This application is hosted on [Vercel](https://vercel.com) for easy access.

 ## Features